arthurfiorette/axios-cache-interceptor/docs/src/config.md

 - `'dont cache'`: the request will not be cached.
 - `'not enough headers'`: the request will find other ways to determine the TTL value.
 - `number`: used as the TTL value.
+- `{ cache: number, stale: number }`: used as the TTL value and stale TTL value

 ::: details Example of a custom headerInterpreter